 Once a bitten pet has reached a veterinary care facility, there are a variety of treatment options available.

 “The recommended treatment ultimately depends on the severity of the bite, but most cases are treated with IV fluids to address shock, pain medications, and monitoring,” Hindmarsh said.
 “Antivenom is readily available but is not always indicated for every snake bite.”

 Owners should be mindful about preventing their pets from interacting with snakes, especially when in regions where these slithering creatures are more common.
 In the areas near Texas A&M, copperheads are the most common venomous snake.

 “Owners may consider avoidance training (teaching dogs to leave snakes alone) for outdoor and working dogs,” Hindmarsh said.
 “Keeping pets on a leash may also reduce the chance they encounter a snake.”

 If pet owners have concerns about their animal encountering snakes, they should contact their veterinarian to discuss how they can best protect their pet.
-Owners who suspect that their pet has been bitten should contact their veterinarian immediately.
+Owners who suspect that their pet has been bitten by a snake should contact their veterinarian immediately.